 Oftentimes people on a weight loss plan will find that they aren’t losing weight early into their journey, which leads to frustration and giving up.
 This is common if you rely on the scale as the best way to measure weight loss.
 However, the scale is only one data point and doesn't give you the full picture.

 Just because you aren't losing pounds doesn’t mean you aren’t losing fat.
 More often than not you are experiencing changes in water weight, or potentially gaining muscle and losing fat at the same time.
 This is where body composition testing comes in clutch.

 The scale can tell you how much you weigh, but body composition tells you where that weight is coming from (aka fat, muscles, or bone).

 Your body composition is also one of the best measurements of how physically fit you are and a predictor of increased risk for certain chronic diseases.

-The higher your percentage body fat, especially visceral fat that lines the organs in your abdomen, the greater your risk for developing nutrition related chronic diseases such as metabolic syndrome, heart disease, obesity, and diabetes (1,2,3,4).
+The higher your percentage of body fat, especially visceral fat that lines the organs in your abdomen, the greater your risk for developing nutrition-related chronic diseases such as metabolic syndrome, heart disease, obesity, and diabetes (1,2,3,4).

 On the flip side, a higher lean body mass can often mean a better metabolism because muscle is more metabolic than fat and promotes a higher basal metabolic rate.